Ash2803/news_site/README.md

 python manage.py runserver
 ```

-Read the section ["How to add more content?"](#how-to-add-more-content) to find out how to add new data to website.
+Read the section ["How to add more news?"](#how-to-add-more-news) to find out how to add new data to website.

 ### Project Goals